-OBJECTS AND DISCRETIONS
+PART 1: OBJECTS AND DISCRETIONS

-- 5.1 This chapter looks at the effectiveness of Part 1 of the Code. - 5.2 Part 1 provides background and some general provisions.
-In this context, Part 1 must be considered in conjunction with the relevant provisions of the Act itself (specifically Parts 2 to 6 of the Act). - 5.3 Clause 3 of the Code provides definitions of key terms used in the Code.
+5.1 This chapter looks at the effectiveness of Part 1 of the Code.

+5.2 Part 1 of the Code provides background and some general provisions.
+In this context, the Commission found it necessary and useful to consider relevant provisions of the Act itself (specifically Parts 2 to 6 of the Act) in conjunction with Part 1.

+5.3 Clause 3 of the Code provides definitions of key terms used in the Code.
 The appropriateness of particular definitions is not addressed in this chapter, but under the later chapter dealing with the most applicable Part of the Code (i.e., chapter 6 for Part 2 and chapter 7 for Part 3).